etingof/snmpsim/docs/source/managing-simulation-data.rst

 There is a pipe-separated triplet of *OID|tag|value* items where:

 * OID is a dot-separated set of numbers
 * Tag is a BER-encoded ASN.1 tag.
-When value is hexified, an 'x' literal is appended.
-Reference to a variation module can also be embedded into tag.
+A modifier can be appended to the tag number.
+The following modifiers are known:

+    - *x* when the value is hexified (e.g. '0102')
+    - *e* when the value is a Python string literal (e.g. '\x01\x02hello')
+    - Colon-separated reference to a variation module

-* Value is either a printable string, a number or a hexifed value.
+* The value is either a printable string or a hexified string or a raw Python string.
+Unless it's a number.

 Valid tag values and their corresponding ASN.1/SNMP types are: